What is the story I want to tell?

 There’s the town, the shop, the house, the pianos, the letters, Sandra….

 …and the man, my God, the man….

 I didn’t come from here.
 My mother and I left the Hungarian city where I was born in July of 1938.

-My mother died in 1965, yet I still see her in my kitchen salting stocks, and kneading dough.
+I still see them in my kitchen, chatting, laughing, salting stocks, and kneading dough.

 No one bakes in the suburban cul-de-sac where I live.
 I suspect few know how.

 They buy their breads and cakes in quaint Midwestern bakeries and markets, and bring hot meals home in plastic containers, or bags, or cardboard boxes.